 Legal Challenge: Ed Bridges v South Wales Police

-We’re acting as solicitors for Ed Bridges, who’s challenging South Wales Police’s use of live facial recognition in public.
+We acted as solicitors for Ed Bridges, who challenged South Wales Police’s use of live facial recognition in public.

-In the world’s first legal challenge to police use of this tech, Ed is arguing the force is breaching rights to privacy, data protection laws, and equality laws.
+In the world’s first legal challenge to police use of this tech, Ed argued the force was breaching rights to privacy, data protection laws, and equality laws.

 South Wales Police has used the tech on more than 60 occasions since May 2017 and may have taken sensitive facial biometric data from 500,000 people without their consent.